enhance-dev/enhance-styles/README.md

 },
 ```

-##### Restoring
+##### Restoring default theme colors
-If you want to restore the default theme colors, copy and paste the code below into your `config.json`:
+If you want to restore the default theme colors, copy and paste the code below into your `styleguide.json`:

 ```json
 "theme": {